Choosing the Right Type of Personal Loan for You

 Line of Credit

-Secured lines of credit, like secured personal loans, come with lower interest rates as they are secured by collateral such as a home.
+Secured lines of credit (LOC) are like secured personal loans and come with lower interest rates as they are secured by collateral such as a home.
 An unsecured line of credit such as a credit card comes with higher interest rates since there is no collateral and of greater risk to the lender.
+If you choose to only make the minimum payments, an LOC can be a costly way to borrow like a credit card.

 Choosing a Loan

-When trying to decide what type of loan might be the right borrowing option, it isn’t always about which option you might choose, but what you would qualify for.
-This is largely depending on your income, credit score and the terms requested.
+When trying to decide what type of loan might be the right borrowing option, it isn’t always about which option you might choose, but what you qualify for.
+This is mostly depends on your income, credit score, credit history, and the terms requested.

 RELATED: Personal Loans vs Home Equity Loans

 The first thing to consider is how much you need to borrow, and whether a loan is the right option.
-In some situations you might find a line of credit or home equity loan is more suitable.
+In some situations you might find a line of credit or home equity loan is more suitable, especially if planning to remodel or do some home renovations.

 Consumer Debt